 Joint Accreditation Statement

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and EngageGrowThrive, LLC.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The Postgraduate Institute for Medicine designates this enduring material for a maximum of 35 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Postgraduate Institute for Medicine has been authorized by the American Academy of PAs (AAPA) to award AAPA Category 1 CME credit for activities planned in accordance with AAPA CME Criteria.
 This activity is designated for 35 AAPA Category 1 CME credits.
 Approval is valid until 3/1/2023.
 PAs should only claim credit commensurate with the extent of their participation.

 This activity was planned by and for the healthcare team, and learners will receive 35 Interprofessional Continuing Education (IPCE) credit for learning and change.

-The Commission on Dietetic Registration (CDR) recognizes IPCE activities by Jointly Accredited Providers.
+Second option: The Commission on Dietetic Registration (CDR) recognizes IPCE activities by Jointly Accredited Providers.
 This program can be entered as Activity Type 102: Interprofessional and single profession CE offered by Jointly Accredited Providers.